-As part of the US 41 project, the causeway trail offers runners, walkers, bikers and in-line skaters the ability to cross Lake Butte Des Morts on a trail which connects to the WIOUWASH State Recreation Trail on the north end of the Tribal Heritage Crossing Trail.
-The Tribal Heritage Trail provides access to fishing and info kiosk for all 11 of Wisconsin's Native American Tribes including the history of those tribes.
+The Tribal Heritage Crossing offers runners, walkers, bikers and in-line skaters the ability to cross Lake Butte Des Morts on a trail, which connects to the WIOUWASH State Recreation Trail on the north end of the Tribal Heritage Crossing.
+The trail provides access to fishing and info kiosks for all 11 of Wisconsin's Native American Tribes including the history of those tribes.

-The info kiosk overlooks an open window to the water system with history that is remarkable.
-It is the ancestral home to Native Americans who have been here since time immemorial.
-Lake Butte Des Morts is described as a vibrant river channel winding through a vast expanse of wild rice with fish, furbearing animals and waterfowl.
+The info kiosk overlooks an open window to the water system with a remarkable history.
+It is the ancestral home of Native Americans who have been here forever.
+Lake Butte Des Morts is described as a vibrant river channel winding through a vast expanse of wild rice with fish, fur-bearing animals and waterfowl.
 In the 1850's the waterway changed dramatically with an influx of new settlers and industry, including two dams on the twin lower Fox River outlets of Lake Winnebago.

 #1 - Bad River Band of Lake Superior Chippewa

 #2 - Stockbridge - Munsee Band of the Mohicans

 #5 - Lac Du Flambeau Band of Lake Superior Chippewa